Star Trek: Lower Decks: Publishing

 The series' first comic book tie-in, a three-issue miniseries titled Star Trek: Lower Decks, was written by Ryan North with art by Chris Fenoglio and released by IDW Publishing in September 2022.
 North also wrote a one-shot focused on Shaxs, titled Star Trek: Day of Blood – Shaxs' Best Day, that was released in September 2023 as part of IDW's Day of Blood crossover event.
 Derek Charm provided the art for the one-shot, which was pitched to North as "Shaxs [gets] to live his absolute best day and go completely ham on a bunch of fascist Klingons".
 Shaxs' Best Day was nominated for Best Single Issue/One-Shot at the 2024 Eisner Awards and Best Single Issue or Story at the 2024 Ringo Awards.
 In October 2023, Titan Books released the Star Trek: Lower Decks – Crew Handbook, an in-universe guide to the Cerritos written by Chris Farnell.

 North and Fenoglio returned for a 182-page choose your own adventure-style graphic novel titled Star Trek: Lower Decks – Warp Your Own Way that IDW released in October 2024.
 Warp Your Own Way won Best Graphic Story or Comic at the 2025 Hugo Awards and Best Graphic Novel/Comic at the 2025 Aurora Awards.
 Starting in November 2024, IDW began publishing a new Star Trek: Lower Decks comic, the first ongoing comic book tie-in for the series.
 Again written by North, the comic has episodic storytelling with art by a rotating group of artists, including Charm (for the first issue) and Jack Lawrence.
-North and Charm also re-teamed for another one-shot focused on Shaxs, titled Star Trek: Lore War – Shaxs' Worst Day, that was released in May 2025 as part of IDW's Lore War crossover event.
+North and Charm re-teamed for another one-shot focused on Shaxs, titled Star Trek: Lore War – Shaxs' Worst Day, that was released in May 2025 as part of IDW's Lore War crossover event.